Guangyu-Joshua-Feng/lf-lang.github.io/packages/documentation/copy/en/reference/Target Declaration.md

 </div>

-## threading
+## single-threaded

 <div class="lf-cpp lf-ts">

-The $target-language$ target does not support the `threading` target option.
+The $target-language$ target does not support the `single-threaded` target option.

 </div>

 <div class="lf-c">

-If threading is disabled (by setting `threading` to `false`), then no thread library is used, and the `lf_schedule()` function is not thread safe.
+If threading is disabled (by setting `single-threaded` to `true`), then no thread library is used, and the `lf_schedule()` function is not thread safe.
 This setting is incompatible with asynchronously scheduling any physical actions and hence this parameter will be ignored for programs that have physical actions.
 See [workers](#workers).

 </div>